GeminiDRSoftware/astrodata/docs/manuals/progmanual/descriptors.rst

 returns an appropriate object (value or list), using the following rules to avoid unexpected behavior/confusing errors:

-.. todo:: Need to check if the error messages use "raise ... from ..." appropriately and if the message being used is appropriately descriptive.

 * If the |AstroData| object is not a single slice:

   * If the undecorated descriptor returns a list, an exception is raised